Rock Climbing in Nepal

-- Ideal for individuals looking to enhance their climbing skills, featuring numerous multi-pitch 30m and single-pitch 12m options.
+- Ideal for individuals looking to enhance their climbing skills, it features numerous multi-pitch 30m and single-pitch 12m options.

 Hattiban Rock Climbing

-- Situated 26km from Kathmandu Valley, easily accessible in about 1 hour by bus.
+- Situated 26km from Kathmandu Valley, it is easily accessible in about 1 hour by bus.

 - A short 20-minute walk from the road.

-- Boasts over 10 climbing routes, with grades starting from 6a to 7a.
+- Boasts over ten climbing routes, with grades from 6a to 7a.